 Students can make an appointment with a doctor or nurse practitioner by calling 541-346-2770 to discuss their sexual health and to learn about self breast and testicular exams.

-The health center provides education about and access to a wide variety of contraceptive methods.
-Students can go online through the myUOHealth student portal to make a $15 appointment to meet with a doctor or nurse practitioner, to discuss contraceptive methods and to get a prescription, if necessary, for their contraceptive choice.
+University Health Services provides education about and access to a wide variety of contraceptive methods.
+Students can make an appointment to meet with a doctor or nurse practitioner, to discuss contraceptive methods, and to get a prescription, if necessary, for their contraceptive choice.

-Birth control pills and patches can also be prescribed directly by our pharmacists, after at $15 consultation.
+Birth control pills and patches can also be prescribed directly by our pharmacists.
+The office visit fee is $90 and may be covered by your health insurance.
+Check with your insurance carrier for all questions about coverage and copays for this visit and products prescribed.
 No appointment is necessary.
-Just stop by the UHC pharmacy Monday–Friday, 9:00 a.m.–3:30 p.m.
+Just stop by the University Health Services Pharmacy Monday–Friday, 9:00 a.m.–3:30 p.m.

 Emergency Contraception, Plan B, and Ella